Watertown Lawn Installation Services

 Establishment protocols vary by method:

-- Sod: Immediate deep watering, daily for 2 weeks, then gradual reduction.
+- Sod: Immediate deep watering, then daily for 2 weeks; reduce gradually.

 What Neighborhoods Do We Serve Throughout Watertown, MA?

-Watertown’s neighborhoods present diverse installation challenges:
+Watertown’s neighborhoods present diverse challenges:

 Watertown Municipal Ordinances for Installation Equipment Operation & Commercial Service Standards